George Orwell (1903-1950)

 Breton, Rob.
 "Crisis?
 Whose crisis?
 George Orwell and liberal guilt."
 Orwell's take on the failure of middle-class liberals to connect with the working class.
-College Literature 29, 4 (Fall 2002) pp 47-66 [first page of article only, blurred].
+College Literature 29, 4 (Fall 2002) pp 47-66 [preview or purchase, jstor].

 Cavendish, Richard.
 "Publication of Nineteen Eighty-Four."
 History Today 49, 6 (1999).